brentley/ecsworkshop/content/crystal/mu.md

 For this backend api service, we want to use our backend ALB so that this API is only reachable from inside our VPC.
-Check out [mu.yml](https://github.com/brentley/ecsdemo-crystal/blob/master/mu.yml) and notice how we've overridden a couple of the default CloudFormation parameters to point to the backend ALB:
+Check out [mu.yml](https://github.com/brentley/ecsdemo-crystal/blob/master/mu.yml) and notice how we've overridden two of the default CloudFormation parameters to point to the backend ALB:

 ```